 Once your organisation has completed the registration process you will be issued with a Registered Charity Number (RCN).
 This number is separate from the CHY number that you may apply to Revenue for, the CHY number indicates your charitable tax exemption status.

 In order to remain in compliance with the Regulator there are a number of actions that charities and their trustees must take.

 The Regulator has produced a very user-friendly guide for charity trustees outlining their specific legal duties.
 You can download Guidance for Charity Trustees here.
 It sets out in very clear language the legal and regulatory requirements and is essential reading for all trustees.
 In 2018 the Regulator launched the Charities Governance Code - this mandatory Code sets out the governance standard that Irish charities need to adhere to.
 Charities must be ready to implement this Code in 2020.

 As a registered charity you must submit an annual activity report and annual financial returns to the Regulator.
 You must keep your records up-to-date with the Regulator and publicise your Registered Charity Number (RCN).
 Charities must seek consent for certain changes, including changing the charity’s name or constitution.
 If your organisation is winding up, you must notify the Regulator.

 The Regulator has produced a number of guides that outline charities' legal obligations in a number of specific areas.

-The Regulator will soon be publishing a new financial reporting standard and new governance requirements for charities.
+The Regulator will soon be publishing a new financial reporting standard for charities.
 Trustees and senior staff should ensure they keep up-to-date with these and other developments from the Regulator.